 The deposit has a minimum silica (SiO2) content of 99%.
 The controlling attributes are iron (Fe2O3) content and grain size distribution.
 Mining full-face average for iron is 0.045%.
-The grain size distribution averages greater than 25% plus 50 mesh.
 Fine and coarse areas are blended to meet the grain size average.